thomasklemm/email_form_rails/README.md

 # => Presence Validation works as expected
 ```
+That is just the behaviour we want.
+Now that the model is set up we should display a form to our users.

 ## Building the Contact Form Controller and View

-Generate a controller (here: "home") and an action (here: "index") that you want to use to display the email form
+Let's generate a controller (here: "home") and an action (here: "index") that you want to use to display the email form.
+You will most certainly want to use a more suitable name for the controller in your app.

 ```
 $ rails g controller home index
 Output: